dcm4che/dcm4chee-arc-cs/docs/networking/config/studyRetentionPolicy.rst

     "
     .. _dcmStartRetentionPeriodOnStudyDate:

-    :ref:`Start Retention Period on Study Date <dcmStartRetentionPeriodOnStudyDate>`",boolean,"Indicates if retention period should be started on Study Date
+    :ref:`Start Retention Period on Study Date <dcmStartRetentionPeriodOnStudyDate>`",boolean,"Indicates if retention period should be started on Study Date instead on receive of an object of the Study

     (dcmStartRetentionPeriodOnStudyDate)"